vidibus/vidibus-versioning/README.md

 ## Installation

-Add `gem "vidibus-versioning"` to your Gemfile.
+Add `gem 'vidibus-versioning'` to your Gemfile.
 Then call `bundle install` on your console.

 ## Usage

-To apply versioning to your model is easy.
+Applying versioning to your model is easy.
 An example:

 ```ruby
 class Article